Medicare Denied Claim: Service Bundled Into Another

 Why This Happens

 - Post-operative care is included in the surgery payment.
-Medicare bundles a set number of follow-up days into the payment for most surgeries.
-Office visits during that period are considered part of the surgical payment and won’t be paid separately.
+Under Medicare’s Global Surgery payment policy, most surgical procedures carry a 10-day or 90-day global period that bundles the pre-operative visit, the procedure itself, and post-operative follow-up visits into one combined payment.
+Office visits during that global period are considered part of the surgery payment and won’t be paid separately.

 - Lab tests or procedures were done together.
 When certain tests are done at the same time, Medicare may bundle them under one payment because they share the same preparation or processing steps.